Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Ally
 Cost: 2 MP (Overload +4 MP)
 Effect: The target regains HP equal to a ten-sided die roll.
-Special: If you pay the Overload cost, the healing increases to two ten-sided die rolls.
+If you pay the Overload cost, the healing increases to two ten-sided die rolls.
 This may only be used once per turn.
 Description: A quick healing ability that must be done up close.
 This could be jamming a syringe into the target, applying a healing herb, channeling vitality through your hands, and other similar actions.

 #### Healing Word
 Auxiliary [Healing] [Careful]
 Action: Major
 Prerequisites: None
-Range: Medium (Careful: Long, see special)
+Range: Medium (Careful: Long)
 Targets: 1 Ally
 Cost: 2 MP
 Effect: The target regains HP equal to a ten-sided die roll.
-Special: If you also use your minor action increase the healing to two ten-sided die rolls.
+If you also use your minor action increase the healing to two ten-sided die rolls.
 You may also use this Ability from a Long range if done with Careful.
 Description: A basic healing ability done at a distance.
 This can represent shouting encouraging words, throwing or launching a syringe filled with a medical concoction, channeling life energy into a target to restore their vitality, and other restorative methods.

 #### Heavy Strike